Course Restrictions

 Indigenous Studies

-• Typically, all courses offered in Indigenous Studies are available to students interested in studying the culture, history, and languages of the Indigenous People of Canada.
+All courses offered in Indigenous Studies are available to students interested in studying the culture, history, and languages of the Indigenous Peoples of Canada.

 Geography